 Destination Highlight: Alor Archipelago – Part Two

-Although some of us may wish we could stay underwater forever, since we’re not fish, we must come up from time to time.
-Truly, fish are the ones missing out as the surface has a lot of wonders to offer as well, especially in Alor.
-Let’s discover this archipelago’s highlights from the surface!
+Sometimes, we divers wish we could stay underwater forever, but since we’re not fish, we must come up to the surface from time to time.
+However, when it comes to being on the surface in Alor, fish are the ones who will miss out!
+Let’s discover the highlights of Alor Archipelago’s above water wonders.
 Read on for the Alor above water wonders.

 For the Underwater Wonders of the Alor archipelago, it’s over here!

 Be prepared for some incredible views below, as we travel from Bali to Maumere by plane.
 The landscape changes from atolls to volcanoes.
 However, upon landing in Maumere, the first impression will be the dry hills of Flores.
 Sailing out from Maumere there are almost postcard-perfect views.

 As we make our way to Alor, the landscape drastically changes.
 The islands of Pantar and Alor offer gleaming white sand beaches in the north and dramatic black sand beaches in the South.